 -

 Absolutely!
 I hold a few spots for clients who could use some flexibility around cost.
 Sliding scale means we work together to set a rate that reflects your current financial situation.
-I have a brief form to help with that process.

 -